Posts from the "Latest News" category

 Farmers Weekly: The aim of the seven-day campaign is to highlight the [traceability, food safety, animal welfare and environmental] standards behind the scheme and encourage shoppers to buy Red Tractor-labelled food.
 Farmers are also being encouraged to get involved through the social media campaign #trustthetractor by telling consumers what they do and why supporting Red Tractor is important.

-Read Article →AU: DFAT trades facts on China deal
+AU: DFAT trades facts on China deal

 PSnews online: According to the Department of Foreign Affairs and Trade, there had been some misconceptions about the China–Australia Free Trade Agreement (ChAFTA), signed in Canberra on 17 June, and the resources would help the community understand the landmark trade agreement with China.

 It said the trade agreement also did not affect Australia’s science-based biosecurity system.
-“There are no changes to our quarantine and testing processes, which will continue to apply to food imports including berries,†DFAT said.
+“There are no changes to our quarantine and testing processes, which will continue to apply to food imports including berries,” DFAT said.

-Read Article →US: Limited precautionary recall of 5 oz organicgirl baby spinach announced
+US: Limited precautionary recall of 5 oz organicgirl baby spinach announced

 US FDA: September 10, 2015 – Salinas, California – organicgirl Produce is voluntarily recalling a limited quantity of 5 oz. organicgirl Baby Spinach.